Yann39/ccteam-flutter/README.md

 # Technical details

+PHP API, uses PDO

 The application is connected to an external MariaDB database via REST web services.

 Passwords are hashed using PHP default hashing algorithm (which uses bcrypt as I'm using PHP 7).

-Login is kept in shared preferences
+Only user e-mail is kept in shared preferences

 # License